 - FPKI Key Recovery Policy (PDF, October 2017)

-The Federal PKI Management Authority operates the primary Certification Authorities that serve as the trust infrastructure and root for the Federal Government.
+The FPKI Management Authority (FPKIMA) operates the primary Certification Authorities that serve as the trust infrastructure for the Federal Government:

-- US Federal Common Policy Certification Authority – The system operates as the Root CA for the Federal Government’s PKI services and is audited to the X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework Certificate Policy
+- U.S. Federal Common Policy Certification Authority – The system operates as the Root CA for the Federal Government’s PKI services and is audited to the X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework.

 - Federal Bridge Certification Authority – The system operates as a PKI bridge that enables interoperability between PKIs participating in the FPKI and is audited to the X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA).